open-telemetry/opentelemetry.io/content/en/docs/instrumentation/php/manual.md

 ### Default

-By default, OpenTelemetry will log informational messages via PHP's [`error_log`](https://www.php.net/manual/en/function.error-log.php) function.
+By default, OpenTelemetry will log errora and warnings via PHP's [`error_log`](https://www.php.net/manual/en/function.error-log.php) function.
 The verbosity can be controlled or disabled via the `OTEL_LOG_LEVEL` setting.